MichaelYagi/shashin/README.md

 An Image Gallery

 # Version
-Must be updated in POM file and application.properties
+Must be updated in POM file

 # Install
 Run ```mvn -Pprod clean install``` to run with minified JS assets.